ULL-prompt-engineering/cookbook-location-and-weather-per-harald/README.md

 console.log(response);
 ```

-Here's what we see in the console (formatted to make it easier to read):
+Here's what we see in the console:

 ```
 ➜  cookbook-location-and-weather-per-harald git:(main) node index.mjs